gutenberg/learn-tikz.github.io/en/lesson-15.md

 >>>>>>> f6ae357a... use single backtick to avoid edit/copy

-Will open the documentation of package `<pkg>`.
+will open the documentation of package `<pkg>`.
 The utility will search the available documentation and open what it thinks is the closest match to your search term.
 You can list and choose from among all the viable results it finds using